ManhCuong173/asssignment/README.md

 6. run `npm run compile-abi-types`: to parse abis types from library typechain and @typechain/ethers-v5
 7. run `npm run test` for testings
 8. run `npm run build` for building source and check test case
+8. run `npm run dev` for to run local
+8. run `npm run build && npm run start` for to run with build and run

 ## Accessing Assignment